basilesimon/interactive-journalism-module/README.md

 ## Week 1 - The basics

-  The mysterious creature that is the DOM, what is a webpage actually, using the DevTools.
+  The mysterious creature that is the DOM, what a webpage actually is, and using the DevTools.

   We'll have a look at the very basics of working with the web.
 Having done the pre-course work (Codecademy Javascript tutorial), we hopefully won't lost much time.
-No set-up involved, just simple practical exercises in browser
+No set-up involved, just simple practical exercises in a web browser

 * Session 1: practical exercises
 * Session 2: more exercises

 ## Week 2 - Working with Python and data

-  A foundation session in which we'll talk about some more basics such as file format and, er, where do you write code in the first place.
-We'll rattle through some online resources, places, and communities where you can get help if you're stuck with a problem.
+  A foundation session in which we'll talk about some basics such as file formats and, er, where do you write code in the first place.
+We'll rattle through some online resources and communities where you can get help if you're stuck with a problem.
+  During the second session we'll see the basics of the Python programming language.

 * Session 1: file formats, writing code
 * Session 2: intro to Python